Imports and Package Management (upcoming)

 → installs if needed and returns the loaded module(s)

-// Reference only — not executable in Write JS
+// Reference only — not runnable in Write JS

 type ImportOptions = {